roryai/CV/README.md

 **Curious and inquisitive**

 I always want to know both how and why things work the way they do.
-This allows me to dig deep into the concepts behind the languages and frameworks that I use.
-My methodical learning style has resulted in a solid foundation of knowledge and good code sense that means that I am able to explain why things work when I encounter them in unfamiliar circumstances, or to combine things I already know in ways I haven't previously encountered.
+My boundless curiosity keeps me asking questions and drives me to learn why things work the way they do, and how they are connected to other things.
+Combined with strong abstract thinking, this gives me excellent problem solving and learning skills.

 **Empathic**

 I care about people and understanding them.
+I believe strongly in a people-focused approach to work and the work environment.
 Excellent people skills are vital to understanding and managing a client's needs, and allow for productive work environments.

 See the results of my [Saberr](https://www.saberr.com) analysis [here](http://imgur.com/a/ILkhy).

 ### Makers Academy

 Makers Academy is an intense and fast-paced environment where you are constantly learning new concepts and languages.
-We spent the first 4 weeks learning good object oriented design principles, and during the final 8 weeks we learned about various aspects of the web and web app development in pairs and groups.
+We spent the first 4 weeks learning solid object oriented design principles, and during the final 8 weeks we learned about various aspects of the web and web app development in pairs and groups.
 For example:

 Week 4: built a website that stored bookmarks, implemented a database and encrypted user login.